dtu-qmcm/enzax/CONTRIBUTING.md

 $ pip install enzax'[dev]'
 ```

-You can see what these dependencies are by checking the `[tool.pdm.dev-dependencies]` table in enzax's [`pyproject.toml` file](https://github.com/dtu-qmcm/enzax/blob/main/pyproject.toml).
+You can see what these dependencies are by checking the `[dependencies]` table in enzax's [`pyproject.toml` file](https://github.com/dtu-qmcm/enzax/blob/main/pyproject.toml).

 ## Releasing new versions of enzax